 In a nutshell, it’s this: Freightplus sends one or more of its biosecurity compliance inspectors to the location at which the used machinery is being cleaned for shipping to Australia.
 Our inspector/s will carry out exactly the same inspections as the DAWR biosecurity officer will carry out at the Australian entry port.
 The Freightplus biosecurity compliance inspector will then advise and assist the local cleaners to achieve the necessary level of cleanliness for importing used machinery into Australia.
 Once the Freightplus biosecurity compliance inspector is satisfied that the machinery is clean enough to ship to Australia, he will issue a Freightplus Certificate of Cleanliness, GUARANTEED AGAINST RE-EXPORT.

-Freightplus biosecurity services are available exclusively to Freightplus customers, to complement our international shipping and project-forwarding services.
+Freightplus biosecurity inspection services are available exclusively to Freightplus customers, to complement our international shipping and project-forwarding services.

 You will be surprised at just how cost-effective these Freightplus biosecurity pre-shipment inspections are and our GUARANTEE AGAINST RE-EXPORT is a worthwhile investment for any companies importing used machinery into Australia or selling used machinery to Australia.